 create table stu1(s_id int, s_name varchar(20), s_marks int default 50) select *stu1

 insert into stu1(s_id,s_name) values(1,’Sam’) insert into stu1(s_id,s_name) values(2,’Bob’) insert into stu1(s_id,s_name) values(3,’Matt’) select *from stu1

 5. What is a unique constraint?

-Unique constraint: Unique constraints ensure that all the values in the column are different.
-For example, if we assign the unique constraint to the e_name column in the below table, then every entry in this column should have a unique value.
+Unique constraints ensure that all the values in a column are different.
+For example, if we assign a unique constraint to the e_name column in the below table, then every entry in this column should have a unique value.

 First, we will create a table.

 create table stu2(s_id int unique, s_name varchar(20))

 Now, we will insert the records.